 Using skills while being prepped and in surgery was no longer a sense of failure but pride.
 We do not fail whenever we give birth.
 But we feel more empowered and have a more positive experience when we use the birth and birth-coaching skills than if we filled this same Time Frame doing nothing, feeling passive and bewildered about how we got from the desired VBAC to another cesarean.

 Do NOT shut us out and flick off this page!
 You are pregnant with your baby.
 You might WANT, WANT, WANT a VBAC.
 That is your want.
 You might BELIEVE, BELIEVE, BELIEVE that a VBAC is safer for you and your baby and are scared.
 This is why it’s so important you do the same 4 steps above.
 Your body is preparing to labor and have a vaginal birth … all the hormones are kicking in.
 Your Mind knows that you won’t labor and have a vaginal birth.

 Is Cesarean risky to you and baby?
-Is labor and vaginal birth risky to you and baby?
-Safety and risk is hindsight!
+Are labor and vaginal birth risky to you and baby?
+Safety and risk are hindsight!
 Don’t get stuck there.
 Just become skilled and use your skills throughout the latter part of your pregnancy with Braxton-Hicks because your body is preparing to birth.

 Choice is not about what you want!

 Choice is about how you behave, manage, cope, work through, deal with, stay on top of and in control of even the MOST challenging circumstances.
 Birthing Better families opened up their Minds and Hearts to understand that the ‘choice’ we really have is whether we have learned and use skills to handle what Life throws at us.
 We also had a ‘choice’ of which skill/s we used at any moment.